 Chicken paprikash (alternatively, chicken paprikas or paprika chicken) is a traditional Hungarian dish the makes liberal use of the most common spice in Hungarian cuisine, paprika.
 As you’d guess, the dish also relies on a fair amount of sour cream that results in a full flavored rich and creamy sauce that comes together in a dish that is comfort food at its best.

 This dish was invented in the southern parts of Hungary and was intended to use up older chickens that were past their primes, which means they had tougher meat.
 Today, however, chicken paprikash is made with softer parts from younger birds.
-The chicken and sauce are most often placed on top of handmade egg noodles, nokedli or spaetzle and served with a spicy hot paprika sauce, eros pista, for an added kick of spice.

 In Hungary, Gelarto Rosa is a popular ice cream parlor known for its delicate rose-shaped gelato.
 Both locals and tourists love to go here because of their cute and delicious ice cream cones.